Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Theorems of Regularized Learning

 \subsection{Convergence Theorems}

-Now we study the convergence analysis of the approximate solutions.
-The regularized learning is based on the pointwise convergence as in Equation \eqref{eq:PointConv}.
-But the pointwise convergence may not be sufficient to verify the convergence of the approximate solutions to the exact solutions.
-Accordingly we need the additional condition of $\Data$ and $\Loss$ for the proof.
-Actually, Proposition \ref{Pro:EmpRisk} (c) provides the special conditions of $\Data$ and $\Loss$.
-In Theorems \ref{Thm:ConvThm}, \ref{Thm:ConvThm-subnet}, and \ref{Thm:ConvThm-lambda}, we therefore assume that \begin{itemize} \item[(I)] $\risk_n$ converges pointwise to $\risk$ when $n\to\infty$, \item[(II)] $\Funset_{\Data}$ is relatively compact in $\Banach_{\ast}$ and $\Loss$ is uniformly local Lipschitz continuous. \end{itemize} Condition (I) is dependent of $\risk$ while Condition (II) is independent of $\risk$.
-In practical applications, Condition (I) can be checked by the test functions and Condition (II) can be checked by the given data and loss functions even if $\risk$ is unknown or unformulated.
-According to Proposition \ref{Pro:EmpRisk} (c), Condition (II) implies that \begin{itemize} \item[(II$'$)] $\left\{\risk_n:n\in\NN\right\}$ is weakly* equicontinuous on $r\Ball_{\Banach}$ for all $r>0$. \end{itemize} By a similar argument in Remark \ref{Rm:Equicontin-data}, Condition (II$'$) can be seen as the intermediate condition of equicontinuity and weak* equicontinuity.
-On substituting Condition (II) into (II$'$) the convergence theorems still hold true by the argument in Remark \ref{Rm:Gamma-Conv}.
+Now, we will study convergence analysis of the approximate solutions.
+The regularized learning relies on the pointwise convergence as shown in Equation \eqref{eq:PointConv}.
+However, the pointwise convergence may not be sufficient to verify the convergence of the approximate solutions to the exact solutions.
+Accordingly, the proof requires the inclusion of the additional conditions of $\Data$ and $\Loss$.
+Indeed, Proposition \ref{Pro:EmpRisk} (c) provides the specific conditions of $\Data$ and $\Loss$.
+In Theorems \ref{Thm:ConvThm}, \ref{Thm:ConvThm-subnet}, and \ref{Thm:ConvThm-lambda}, we therefore assume that \begin{itemize} \item[(I)] $\risk_n$ converges pointwise to $\risk$ when $n\to\infty$, \item[(II)] $\Funset_{\Data}$ is relatively compact in $\Banach_{\ast}$ and $\Loss$ is uniformly local Lipschitz continuous. \end{itemize} Condition (I) is dependent on $\risk$, while Condition (II) is independent on $\risk$.
+Roughly speaking, Condition (I) is regarded as the assumption of models, while Condition (II) is regarded as the assumption of data.
+In practical applications, even if $\risk$ is frequently unidentified or uncertain, then Condition (I) can be checked by employing test functions, and Condition (II) can be checked through the utilization of linear-functional data and loss functions.
+According to Proposition \ref{Pro:EmpRisk} (c), Condition (II) implies that \begin{itemize} \item[(II$'$)] $\left\{\risk_n:n\in\NN\right\}$ is weakly* equicontinuous on $r\Ball_{\Banach}$ for all $r>0$. \end{itemize} By a similar argument in Remark \ref{Rm:Equicontin-data}, Condition (II$'$) can be interpreted as the intermediate condition between equicontinuity and weak* equicontinuity.
+On substituting Condition (II) into (II$'$), the convergence theorems still hold true, as explained in Remark \ref{Rm:Gamma-Conv}.